I was on the fence for a long time.

 Are LGBTQ people sinful?

 The questions were hard to navigate because the revolve around real people, not just some faceless, academic issue.
-I refused to be someone who cut people off from the table of God because of a sexual orientation, yet at the same time, I wanted to be faithful to what it means to follow Jesus in how we live.
+I refused to be someone who cut people off from the table of God because of sexual orientation, yet at the same time, I wanted to be faithful to what it means to follow Jesus in how we live.

 I was torn for many years by this, torn into because of my love for people and my zeal for scripture, holy living, and faithfulness to the humanity Jesus calls us to.

 I kept quiet about my indecision.
 It wasn’t out of fear or cowardice.
-Rather I kept quiet to listen, to hear the stories from people in the church.
-I kept quiet so as to not wound people while I choose to learn, to pray, to discover for myself what stance the Spirit led me to.
+Instead, I kept quiet to listen, to hear the stories from people in the church.
+I kept quiet to not wound people while I choose to learn, to pray, to discover for myself what stance the Spirit led me to.
 I opened my ears and my heart to people, choosing to love even if I couldn’t fully support their position.
-I didn’t want to be a bigot, so I kept my mouth shut and willingly listened with love to the stories from people – truly human people – who loved Jesus and have a non-heterosexual chemistry.
+I didn’t want to be a bigot, so I kept my mouth shut and willingly listened with love to the stories from people – truly human people – who loved Jesus and have non-heterosexual chemistry.